 However, we strongly recommend you seek professional advice on your company’s tax position before implementing an employee benefit.

+Business Private Medical Insurance is a taxable company-paid insurance policy.
 The typical way that employer-provided Medical Insurance is taxed is that the business pays for the premiums and employees pay tax on the benefit.

 HMRC usually does this with an adjustment of an employee’s personal allowance, so employees earn less before tax is paid in the following tax year.

 Group Life Insurance — also known as Death in Service cover — is generally permitted as a business expense for an employer.
-Employees usually don’t have to pay any tax on group life insurance premiums, either.
+Employees usually don’t have to pay any tax on Group Life Insurance premiums, either.
 This is because Group Life Cover is HMRC approved and isn’t considered a P11D benefit.

 It should also be also written into trust, so the benefit goes to the employee’s loved ones tax-free.